 $32 |

-Dr. Jason Hoellwarth specializes in general practice and orthopedics/orthopedic surgery and practices in New York, NY and Uniondale, NY.
-His areas of expertise include deformity correction, knee problems, and amputation.
+Dr. Jason Hoellwarth is a medical specialist in orthopedics/orthopedic surgery.
+His areas of expertise include the following: knee problems, deformity correction, and amputation.
 Dr. Hoellwarth is professionally affiliated with Hospital for Special Surgery.
-He graduated from the University of Southern California (USC), Keck School of Medicine and then he performed his residency at the University of Pittsburgh Medical Center (UPMC).
-His distinctions include: Gavriil Award in Limb Lengthening and Reconstruction and Keck School of Medicine Dean's Research Scholar.
-Yext reports that he is accepting new patients at his office in New York, NY.
+He is a graduate of the University of Southern California (USC), Keck School of Medicine and a graduate of the University of Pittsburgh Medical Center (UPMC)'s residency program.
+Patient ratings for Dr. Hoellwarth average 5.0 stars (out of 5).
+He has received the following distinctions: Gavriil Award in Limb Lengthening and Reconstruction and Keck School of Medicine Dean's Research Scholar.